Is Paying an Annual Fee for a Credit Card Worth It?

 Large Introductory Bonus

-Many reward cards offer an introductory bonus, also called a signup bonus or new cardmember offer.
+Many reward cards offer introductory bonuses, also called signup bonuses or new cardmember offers.
 This is usually a certain amount of cash back (or number of points), which you’ll get for spending a certain amount in the first few months.

 Cards with annual fees tend to come with bigger introductory bonuses.
 You pay more for the card, you get a better bonus, plain and simple.

-Compare that to the upgraded version of the card, the Blue Cash Preferred® Card from American Express® (Review).
-It has a $95 annual fee and offers a $200 cash bonus for spending $1,000 in the first 3 months.
-This is a 20% cash back equivalent, which is obviously better than what you get with the Everyday card.
+Compare that to the upgraded version of the card, the Blue Cash Preferred® Card from American Express (Review).
+It has a $0 introductory annual fee for the first year, then $95 annual fee (Rates & Fees) and offers: $300 statement credit for spending $3,000 in the first 6 months.

 Valuable Travel Perks